Companies House Identity Verification Launch on 18 November 2025 – What You Need to Know

 When does identity verification become mandatory?

-Can I verify before the deadline?
+Can I verify my identity before the deadline?

-What happens if I do not verify?
+What happens if identity verification is not completed?

 You may also read: MOT Checker UK – Free MOT Status & Full Vehicle History Online